vegebirrd/vegebirrd.github.io/_posts/2024-09-20-best-album-covers-since-2000.md

 ## 7. "Hail to the Thief" - Radiohead (2003)
 ![httt](/assets/images/album-covers/httt.jpg)

-A mess of words stacked like buildings — “GOD,” “AID,” “TV,” “FEAR.”
-It’s not subtle, but it’s not supposed to be.
+A mess of words stacked like buildings — *“GOD,” “AID,” “TV,” “FEAR.”* It’s not subtle, but it’s not supposed to be.
 It’s a paranoid map of modern life, and still one of their most underrated visuals.

 ## 6. "Melodrama" - Lorde (2017)
 ![melo](/assets/images/album-covers/melo.jpg)

 Painted in rich purples and electric blues, this portrait feels like peeking into someone’s dream.
-It’s sensual, melancholy, and dramatic—exactly like the music behind it.
+It’s sensual, melancholy, and dramatic — exactly like the music behind it.

 ## 5. "Ugly Season" - Perfume Genius (2022)
 ![us](/assets/images/album-covers/us.jpg)